Persistence

 Saving and Loading

-Note: At the moment it only works for Android/iOS, not for the web.
+Note: It currently works only for Android and iOS, not for the web.

 First, import it: